matarui/evidencebaseddm/menu/projects.md

 title: Exercises
 ---

+Completing each of the exercises below will count 10% towards the final grade (for a total of 50%).

 ### Exercise 1 (deadline expired March 23)

 I asked you to complete the online experiment <a href="https://evidencebaseddm.formr.org "><b>"Job or Not?"</b></a> and answer three questions by **March 23**.
-Completing this assignment  counts towards 10% of the final grade.

 You can find the initial instructions and the three questions <a href="http://matarui.github.io/evidencebaseddm/assets/exercises/exercise1.html"><b>here</b></a>.